georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 :   Enables position increments, defaults to `true`.
 If disabled and using stopwords analyzer, you could get a field starting with `The Beatles`, if you suggest for `b`. **Note**: You could also achieve this by indexing two inputs, `Beatles` and `The Beatles`, no need to change a simple analyzer, if you are able to enrich your data.

 `max_input_length`
 :   Limits the length of a single input, defaults to `50` UTF-16 code points.
 This limit is only used at index time to reduce the total number of characters per input string in order to prevent massive inputs from bloating the underlying datastructure.
-Most use cases won't be influenced by the default value since prefix completions seldom grow beyond prefixes longer than a handful of characters.
+Most use cases won’t be influenced by the default value since prefix completions seldom grow beyond prefixes longer than a handful of characters.

 ### Indexing [indexing]

 You index suggestions like any other field.
 A suggestion is made of an `input` and an optional `weight` attribute.
 An `input` is the expected text to be matched by a suggestion query and the `weight` determines how the suggestions will be scored.
 Indexing a suggestion is as follows:

+% [source,console]
+% --------------------------------------------------
+% PUT music
+% {
+%   "mappings": {
+%     "properties": {
+%       "suggest": {
+%         "type": "completion"
+%       }
+%     }
+%   }
+% }
+% --------------------------------------------------
+% // TESTSETUP

 ```console
 PUT music/_doc/1?refresh